 Note: Once excavation has begun the operation should be continuous from grubbing through the completion of grading and placement of topsoil (if required) and permanent seed and mulch.
-Any interruptions int he operation of completing the operation out of the seeding season will necessitate the application of temporary stabilization.
-Incremental Stabilization of Embankments - Fill Slopes iii.
-At the end of each day, temporary berms and pipe slope drains should be constructed along the top edge of the embankment to intercept surface runoff and convey it down the slope in a non-erosive manner.
+Any interruptions int he operation of completing the operation iii.
+At the end of each day, temporary berms and pipe slope drains should be constructed along the top edge of the embankment to intercept surface runoff and convey it down the slope in a non-erosive manner to à sediment trapping device.
+Construction sequence: Refer to Figure 4 (below).